tinyzqh/circuit-sat/README.md

 Two implementations right now:
 1. (DVAEEncoder) GNN with one LSTM.
 Edge types are encoded as one-hot vectors.
 2. (DVAEEdgeEncoder) GNN with two LSTMs.
-One for vertices with aggeration function, the other for edge.
+One for vertices with aggeration function, the other for the edges.

+Can I use the following procedure to get the solution?
+1. The information flows from the INPUT node to the OUTPUT node, and the supervision signal is that whether the problem is SAT or not?
+2. The information flows from the OUTPUT node to the LITERAL nodes, and the supervision signal is that the solution (Obtained from the MiniSAT for example).

+During training, the above training procedure is done iteratively.
+If that works, then I think the contributions are enough!
+The first iteration is just like the computational flow of combinatorial circuit and the second iteration is just like implication process.

 ### Training configuration
 * ~~Haven't considered the multiple-round information propagations.
 Such implementation is not used in DVAE.
 I should turn to NeuronSAT for reference then.~~